Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+## Create a temporary file and write some data
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 20. Implement a C program to create a temporary file and write some data to it? *